-The Data Commons integrates the following data sources to show what is known about the hazards of chemicals and facilitate comparisons:
+The Data Commons integrates the following data sources and analyses to show what is known about the hazards of chemicals and facilitate comparisons:

 Restricted substance lists - Listings of chemicals whose use is restricted and/or managed by regulatory or corporate policy or subject to voluntary program guidance.
-Data Commons hazard tables reference 29 restricted substance lists.
+Data Commons hazard tables reference over 30 restricted substance lists.
 To learn more, check out the Pharos system description, starting on page 20.

 Hazard assessments - Toxicological assessments using the GreenScreen™ protocol that benchmarks the inherent hazards of chemicals across a broad range of health endpoints.
-The Data Commons contains a comprehensive list of all GreenScreen assessments published for public use.
+The Data Commons provides access to all GreenScreen assessments published for public use.

-Identification - Approximately 50,000 chemicals are listed in the Data Commons, searchable by over 150,000 CASRNs and synonyms utilizing the NIH PubChem database.
+Identification - Over 100,000 substances are listed in the Data Commons, searchable by over 270,000 CASRNs and synonyms utilizing the NIH PubChem and ChemIDplus databases.

-The above data is summarized in the General Info tab for each chemical.
+The above data is summarized in the Profile tab for each chemical.

-The Additional Resources tab for each chemical in the Data Commons provides direct links to that chemical in other databases providing further important information:
+The External Resources tab for each chemical in the Data Commons provides direct links to that chemical in other databases providing further important information:

 Release - Releases to air, water, and land in the US are available from the USEPA Toxic Release Inventory database for almost 500 chemicals.